Sophrona/GetWeather-Frontend/README.md

 https://v-vetero.netlify.app/

-This repository is for viewing purposes only
-Don't try to clone and run on local server
+**Note:** This repository is for viewing purposes only.
+Please do not attempt to clone and run it on a local server.